What an idea: Kid-Approved Meals.

 - Children have strong opinions about what they will and will not eat.

 - And, there’s no good way to make kids eat anything they don’t want to eat.

-- The more you feed to your children’s taste preferences the less open they’ll be to other tastes and textures.
+- The more you pander to your children’s taste preferences the less open they’ll be to other tastes and textures.

 - The more your children see food/eating as an arena to gain control, they more they’ll flex those muscles.

-I know that it’s almost impossible to expect children to eat food they don’t like.
-It helps to remember that children don’t really know what they like.
+I know that it’s almost impossible to expect children to eat food they don’t like but it helps to remember that most of the time children don’t really know what they like.